-A deputy must be at least 18 years old.
+A court of protection deputy must be at least 18 years old.
 It could be a family member or a friend.
 It can also be a professional person such as a lawyer.
 In complex cases, particularly those involving large sums of money, the Court may prefer to appoint a professional deputy.
 If you don’t know anybody that is able, suitable or willing to act as deputy, a partner of Wilson Browne, or Wilson Browne Trust Corporation Ltd could apply to the Court of Protection to be appointed.

 What’s the difference between a Property and Affairs Deputy and a Personal Welfare Deputy?

 A deputy for property and affairs can make decisions about financial matters, such as paying bills or buying services; whereas a personal welfare deputy can make decisions about health and welfare matters; such as deciding where someone lives and the care and treatment they receive.

 What is ‘incapacity’?